hockeybuggy/hockeybuggy.com/content/projects/clonenames.md

 practice with FaunaDB and was written at the start of the Covid-19 pandemic (when online Codenames was all the rage).

+In October of 2022 I decided that I had learned what I wanted to learn and archived the public repo.

 <!-- excerpt -->